Life Processes in Animals

 9. Yadu conducted an experiment to test his idea.
 He took two test tubes, A and B, and added a pinch of rice flour to the test tubes, half filled with water and stirred them properly.
 To test tube B, he added a few drops of saliva.
 He left the two test tubes for 35-45 min.
 After that, he added iodine solution into both the test tubes.
 Experimental results are as shown in Fig. 9.15.
 What do you think he wants to test?

-Answer Yadu wants to test whether saliva can break down starch in rice flour into sugar.
+Answer : Yadu wanted to test whether saliva breaks down starch into sugar.

 10. Rakshita designed an experiment taking two clean test tubes, A and B and filled them with lime water as shown in the figure.
 In test tube A, the surrounding air that we inhale was passed on by sucking air from the pipe, and in test tube B, the exhaled air was blown through the pipe (Fig. 9.16).
 What do you think she is trying to investigate?
 How can she confirm her findings?